 - Get a classic hard root beer float in America.

-- Order an Orange Grand Marnier with Grey Goose, as I quote my friend, “It’s the titties.”
+- Order an Orange Grand Marnier with Grey Goose in France.
+As I quote my friend, “It’s the titties.”

 It was hot, it was sweaty, the lines were long.
-But it was damn sure worth it.
-Granted I got a free ticket from my friend who works there (thanks Kylie!) so it made the experience even sweeter.
+But it was a damn good time.
+Granted, my park ticket for the day was free from a friend who worked there (thanks Kylie!), making the experience even sweeter.
 Overall though, I’d probably do it again even if I had to buy my own ticket.
 I mean where else can you hit up Africa, Germany and China in one afternoon?